Last updated on October 23rd, 2024 at 04:59 pm

 History

 Social audits are a relatively new concept in the business world.
-The first social audit was carried out in Sweden by work-life researchers at the centre for Swedish Working Life, John Fry and Ulla Ressner.
-The audit was published in Sweden in the year 1988 by Allmäna Förlaget under the title “Social Revision av ett Ämbetsverk” [1].
-The three-year study of Sweden’s central bureaucracy relied in interviews and questionnaires with many of the organisation’s employees from all designations.
-Its main focus was on the senior management and junior staff.
-They evaluated the objectives for the company established beforehand.
-From the responses, the researchers were able to get a better understanding of the effectiveness of the organization and make recommendations for improvement as a result of the social audit.
+The first social audit was conducted in Sweden by work-life researchers at the Centre for Swedish Working Life, John Fry and Ulla Ressner.
+The audit, published in 1988, focused on Sweden’s central bureaucracy and involved interviews and questionnaires with employees across various levels.
+The study evaluated the company’s objectives and provided insights into the organization’s effectiveness, leading to recommendations for improvement.

 Items evaluated